sixclear/fabriq-update/README.md

 The update script will download the version tag you pass and will decompress it into the `updates` directory with a unique name of `fabriq-release-[TAG]-[DATETIME]-[CHECSKSUM]`.

-To deploy the version, `cd` into the release directory and follow the deploy instructions in the README.txt.
+To deploy the version, `cd` into the release directory and follow the deploy instructions in the README.md.